Talkeetna, Alaska: Events

 Every March, the Oosik Classic Ski Race is organized by the Denali Nordic Ski Club.
 Distances are approximate and trail conditions are variable.

-The Moose Dropping Festival, a two-day celebration held each July, came to an end with the announcement on August 21, 2009, by the Talkeetna Historical Society that the festival has been canceled.
-The event was named after a lottery where participants bet on numbered, varnished pieces of moose feces, or "moose droppings" dropped from a helicopter onto a target.
-A softball tournament historically has been held on the same weekend as the Moose Dropping Festival but is not part of the festival itself.
-Other events that typically held on Moose Dropping Festival weekend included a five-kilometre walk-run—also not a part of the official festival, a Mountain Mother contest, and a parade.
-The festival went under scrutiny from PETA, and they began a campaign against it after a misinterpretation led them to believe that the festival involved moose being dropped out of helicopters.
-This took several heated letters and hours of phone conversations to clear up with PETA and make them recognize that moose droppings were being dropped from helicopters, rather than the actual animal.
+The Moose Dropping Festival, a two-day celebration held each July to raise funds for the Talkeetna Historical Society, came to an end with the announcement on August 21, 2009, by the organization that the festival had been canceled.
+The 2009 event had drawn record crowds, resulting in multiple arrests and injuries, including one death.
+The event was named after a lottery in which participants bet on numbered, varnished pieces of moose feces, or "moose droppings" dropped from a helicopter onto a target.

 In December, the Wilderness Woman and Bachelor Auction & Ball takes place.

-Talkeetna's largest celebration of the winter, called Winterfest, takes place during the entire month of December, and features a motorized Parade of Lights, a lighted tree in the Village Park, a Taste of Talkeetna, and numerous special events hosted by local businesses and special events at Talkeetna Public Library.
+Talkeetna's largest celebration of the winter, called Winterfest, takes place during the entire month of December, and features a motorized Parade of Lights, a Christmas tree in the Village Park, a Taste of Talkeetna, and numerous special events hosted by local businesses and special events at Talkeetna Public Library.

+Clothing company Carhartt sponsors an event in Talkeetna every winter.
+The attendees tell stories about the mechanical, animal, and other encounters their Carhartt clothes have survived.

 Government

 Since Talkeetna is only a census-designated place, it is unincorporated.
 Talkeetna has a Community Council and its mayor was a cat named Stubbs from 1997 until his death in 2017.
 It is located in Matanuska-Susitna Borough's District 7, which is represented by Assembly Member Vern Halter, who succeeded borough mayor Larry DeVilbiss.

 A popular rumor states Stubbs was elected following a successful write-in campaign by voters who opposed the human candidates.
-However, according to NPR, the cat could not have been elected as a write-in candidate because "The tiny town has no real mayor, so there was no election."
+However, according to NPR, the cat could not have been elected as a write-in candidate because "The tiny town has no real mayor, so there was no election".
 Stubbs' position is honorary as the town is unincorporated.
 On August 31, 2013, Stubbs was attacked and mauled by a dog while roaming the streets and after treatment at the local veterinarian returned home on September 9.
 Stubbs died on July 21, 2017, at the age of 20 years and 3 months.
+A cat named Aurora has been the unofficial mayor of Talkeetna since 2017, succeeding Stubbs.